List of NCAA Division I men's basketball champions

-The University of California, Los Angeles (UCLA) has been the most successful college in the NCAA Tournament, winning 11 national titles.
+The University of California, Los Angeles (UCLA) has been the most successful college in the NCAA tournament, winning 11 national titles.
 Ten of those championships came during a 12-year stretch from 1964 to 1975.
 UCLA also holds the record for the most consecutive championships, winning seven in a row from 1967 to 1973.
 Kentucky has the second-most titles, with eight.
 North Carolina and Connecticut are tied for third with six championships each, while Duke and Indiana follow with five each.
-Connecticut is the most recent champion, with consecutive wins against San Diego State in the final of the 2023 tournament and Purdue in 2024.
+Michigan is the most recent champion, defeating UConn in the 2026 national championship game.
 Among head coaches, John Wooden is the all-time leader with 10 championships; he coached UCLA during their period of success in the 1960s and 1970s.
 Duke's Mike Krzyzewski is second all-time with five titles.